So, you want to know how much protein you need?

 Think of it this way: protein is the only macronutrient you don’t store.

 Your body can use either as a fuel source while it’s in a calorie deficit.

 Not so for protein.

 Meaning most of the protein in your body is currently doing a job: building muscle tissue, making enzymes, strengthening bones, etc.

 If you don’t eat enough protein, your body will turn towards your muscles for its needs.

 So if you’re not careful when you’re losing weight, you could lose muscle AND fat.

 Obviously, from a health and physique standpoint, this is not good.

-That’s why you need to eat plenty of protein and strength train during periods of weight loss, so most of the weight you’ll lose will be fat while retaining the muscle you have.
+That’s why you need to eat plenty of protein and strength train when you’re in a calorie deficit – so you lose fat while retaining your hard-earned muscle mass.